 Cultured meat is set to revolutionize the food industry.
-In an interview with Lavanya Anandan, our Head of Innovation in the field of cultured meat, we discover what contribution this new culinary innovation could make in addressing humankind’s growing demand for meat and seafood…
+In an interview with Timothy Olsen, PhD, our Head of Cultured Meat, we discover what contribution this future food technology could make in addressing humankind’s growing demand for meat and seafood...

-Lavanya, what’s the motivation behind cultured meat, and what impact might it have on the environment?
+Tim, why cultured meat?
+And what impact could it have on the environment?

 Meat is all about taste.
-Can cultured substitutes really compete with conventional meat, in terms of flavor and consistency?
+Can cultured meat really compete with conventional meat, in terms of flavor and consistency?